Learn Italian at Il Sasso Italian Language School

 Spa: With Mount Amiata supplying acqua di termali (heated thermal water), an afternoon of spa is just the right prescription for relaxation following a morning of Italian classes.
 Fonteverde in San Casciano dei Bagni is close to Montepulciano.
 You will also find outdoor free hot springs nearby in Bagno Vignoni.

 Walking tour: Follow the footsteps of ancestors and smell the air.
-Walk the ancient roads and paths of Tuscany among olive groves, vineyards, and medieval villages.
+Walk the ancient roads, paths, and cities of Tuscany among olive groves, vineyards, and medieval villages.
 You’ll long remember the essence of this place.